Ibercheck/api-docs/source/includes/_tutorial.md

 Attribute    | Description
 -----------  | -----------
 access_token | *OAuth2* `access_token`.
-This value must be present in every authenticated API call. expires_in   | Number of miliseconds before the token become invalid. token_type   | *OAuth2* `token type`.
+This value must be present in every authenticated API call. expires_in   | Number of milliseconds before the token become invalid. token_type   | *OAuth2* `token type`.
 Always wil be `bearer`. scope        | OAuth2 scopes granted by default `ROLE_AFFILIATE create:user read:email`.
 May differ from the scopes requested.